computational-expression/activity12/project_diagram/diagram.md

   - Class 1:
   - Class 2:
   - (add more as needed)
-- List some key methods/functions in each class (at least two)
+- List some key methods/functions in each class (at least two) - tentative name and what it will do
+  - Class 1: function 1 -
+  - Class 1: function 2 -
+  - Class 2: function 1 -
+  - Class 2: function 2 -
-- Describe how they connect or interact:
+- Describe how classes connect or interact:
   - (Write a sentence or two)
 - Describe how main.py orchestrates the application:
   - (Write a sentence or two)